This easy creamy mushroom sauce is a delicious all-purpose sauce that goes well with everything from steak or chicken to pasta and potatoes.

 - Be sure to let the mushrooms and onions cook properly, and don't feel tempted to speed this step up.
 Giving them time to brown makes for a better tasting sauce.

-- I recommend using cream (heavy or whipping) vs. a lower fat substitute like half-and-half as the sauce won't thicken up as well, won't be as rich, and could even curdle.
+- I recommend using heavy cream vs. a lower fat substitute like half-and-half as the sauce won't thicken up as well, won't be as rich, and could even curdle.

 - Love a really thick sauce?
 Let it reduce for longer than suggested, or add in a cornstarch slurry.

 Substitutions and variations

 - Try swapping the onions for shallots.

 - You could use fresh herbs if you happen to have some vs. using the dried Italian seasoning.
 Be sure to chop them small.
 Some fresh sage/rosemary/thyme/oregano would work well for this recipe.
 I'd use 1-2 tablespoons of fresh herbs for a bold herb flavor.